RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 hosted on GitHub at https://github.com/RepoDynamics.
 It comprises several {term}`Actions` and Python applications, which can be installed in GitHub repositories to perform automated tasks on {term}`GHA`.
-To facilitate installation, PyPackIT includes a template repository at https://github.com/RepoDynamics/PyPackIT.
+To facilitate [installation](#install), PyPackIT includes a template repository at https://github.com/RepoDynamics/PyPackIT.
 There, by clicking the
 {{ '[{{bdg-success}}`Use this template`](https://github.com/new?template_name={}&template_owner={})'.format(ccc.repo.name, ccc.team.owner.github.id) }}
-button, users can create a new GitHub repository that automatically contains all the necessary files to run PyPackIT, such as GHA workflows and configuration files.
+button, users can create a [new GitHub repository](#install-new) that automatically contains all the necessary files to run PyPackIT, such as GHA workflows and configuration files.
-Installation in existing repositories is supported as well, simply requiring users to add these files (cf. [Installation Guide](#install)).
+Installation in [existing repositories](#install-existing) is supported as well, simply requiring users to add these files.

 :::{figure} /_media/figure/key_features_dark.svg